barbo186/JDA-DiscordBot-Template/README.md

 https://github.com/DV8FromTheWorld/JDA

-Use Maven for this project.
+*Note: Use Maven for this project.*

 **MADE BY barbo186**